aroldvalda/SceneMan/README.md

 --- Copies the changes from the buffer back into the original stack. sceneMan:unfreeze ()

+--- Locks the stack up until the specified level.
+-- Locked scenes will have their event callbacks skipped, except for their "whenAdded", "whenRemoved", or "deleted" methods -- The bottommost item of the stack is at level 1
+-- @param level (int) The level that the stack should be locked up to sceneMan:lock (level)

+--- Unlocks the stack, which will allow all scenes to execute their event callbacks again. sceneMan:unlock ()

 --- Saves the current state of the stack so it can be restored later.
 -- This will save the frozen buffer if the stack is frozen